 As I’ve reflected on this over the years (here’s David today, in his earth suit, with daughter Maddy in hers) I’ve learned it’s important to focus less on the earth suit and more on the spirit that resides within.

-I need to identify my personal strengths and challenge my weaknesses.
+It’s important to identify our personal strengths and challenge our weaknesses.
 Find ways to contribute.
 Clean out the emotional cobwebs and maintain honest relationships.

 I want to cultivate a life of purpose and substance, so when the earth suit releases me, I’ve got something to show for it.
 When I’m at heaven’s door, I don’t want to be held back by regrets or unresolved issues.